 When a service requires pre-service review, there isn't a penalty, but we'll hold the claim and ask for medical records.

-To see if we require a prior authorization or a pre-service review, use our code check tool.
+To see if prior authorization or pre-service review is required, log in to our prior authorization tool for member-specific information.
+For general code information, use our code check tool.

 Log in to get the status of a request by member ID or reference ID.
 Information is available to the ordering provider, servicing provider, and facility listed on the request (by TIN).